Yelp/mrjob/docs/guides/setup-cookbook.rst

     --sh-bin bash

-This will only work with shells that are compatible with Bourne shell;
+This only works with shells that are backwards-compatible with Bourne shell.
-we rely on its environment variable, subshell, and redirect syntax.